openedx/edx-documentation/en_us/install_operations/source/installation/installation_prerequisites.rst

 Installation Prerequisites
 ######################################################

-To use devstack, fullstack, or analytics devstack, you must meet the following knowledge and software requirements.
+To use devstack or analytics devstack successfully, you must meet the following knowledge and software requirements.

 **************************
 Knowledge Prerequisites
 **************************

-Devstack, fullstack, and analytics devstack require an understanding of the following items.
+Devstack and analytics devstack require an understanding of the following items.

 * Basic terminal usage.
 If you are using a Mac computer, see `Introduction to the Mac OS X Command Line`_.
 If you are using a Windows computer, see `Windows Command Line Reference`_.

+>>>> WHAT is DOCKER EQUIVALENT?
 * Vagrant commands.
 See the `Vagrant Getting Started`_ guide for more information.